Oliver Harvey (labor organizer)

-Oliver Harvey (born 1909) was an African American janitor at Duke University and founding president of the Local 77 chapter of American Federation of State, County, and Municipal Employees, AFL-CIO.
+John Oliver Harvey (died May 2, 1987) was an African American janitor at Duke University and founding president of the Local 77 chapter of American Federation of State, County, and Municipal Employees, AFL-CIO.
 He spearheaded the movement to unionize Duke University employees during the 1960s.

 Early life

-The son of a land-owning farmer, Oliver Harvey grew up in Franklinton, North Carolina, which was at the time dominated by the textile and tobacco industries.
-When his father lost his land in 1933, Harvey moved to Durham, NC to find employment and worked a series of temporary jobs.
+The son of a land-owning farmer, John Oliver Harvey grew up in Franklinton, North Carolina, which was at the time dominated by the textile and tobacco industries.
+When his father lost his land in 1933, Harvey moved to Durham, North Carolina, to find employment and worked a series of temporary jobs.
 In 1936, he took a job at the American Tobacco Company, which was in the process of unionizing.
 Refusing to join the union on account of its policy of segregation, Harvey was soon fired.
 He subsequently worked as an assistant at Watts Hospital, and in 1943 began a job at the Krueger Bottling Company, which had been hiring African Americans because of the wartime labor shortage, and which had a segregated union.
 Harvey helped initiate a strike in favor of desegregation, garnering the support of the company's white employees.